Increase your QOF income

 - On diuretic & BNP >100 but no Heart failure

-1. Go to Clinical Reporting > Ardens Ltd > Missed Income > QOF
+1. Go to Clinical Reporting > Ardens > Missed Income > QOF & run the reports

-3. Right-click report > Show Patients > Right click to open up a patient’s record
+2. Right-click a report > Show Patients and open a patient's record

 Individualised QOF Missed Income Report

-The cost for this individualised report is £395 +VAT and allows you to re-submit your data a second time for comparison.
+The cost for this individualised report is £395 +VAT.
 We are confident that we can identify areas where you can increase your potential QOF income by £3,000 or more, but if our report identifies a sum of less than £3,000 we will not charge you for this report.

 Please note that you still have access to all of the QOF Missed Income reports on Ardens as part of the standard package and do not need to purchase this additional Individualised Report.
 This report just highlights the financial implications of these reports which can be a useful motivator.
 If you do not wish to have the additional Individualised Report, we recommend that you concentrate on the Dementia, Osteoporosis and Heart Failure reports, as these are the ones where practices usually gain the most additional income from.